 The red-crowned toadlet is a small frog species found in sandstone forests across the Sydney region.
 The scientific name for this species is Pseudophryne australis.

-Red-crowned toadlets measure up to 3 cm long, and are dark brown or black in colour with a distinctive red T-shaped patch on their head and another red patch along their rump.
+Red-crowned toadlets measure up to three centimetres long and are dark brown or black in colour with a distinctive red T-shaped patch on their head and another red patch along their rump.
 Its belly is marbled black and white.

-Red-crowned toadlets can also be distinguished from other amphibians based on their call, which sounds like an ‘ark’ or ‘squelch’ sound.
+Red-crowned toadlets can be distinguished from other amphibians based on their call which sounds like an ‘ark’ or ‘squelch’ sound.
 Red-crowned toadlets can be heard all year round.

-Red-crowned toadlets live in damp areas of sandstone open forests in colonies of 20-30 individuals.
-Red-crowned toadlets take shelter in crevices and under rocks and logs, and forage in thick piles of leaf litter.
+Red-crowned toadlets live in damp areas of sandstone open forests in colonies of 20 to 30 individuals.
+Red-crowned toadlets take shelter in crevices and under rocks and logs.
+They forage in thick piles of leaf litter.

 Red-crowned toadlets are an example of a ‘cryptic’ species, meaning they are difficult to find.
 They rarely come out in the open, even at night.
 The toadlets move between cracks in the sandstone or beneath the leaf litter.

-Despite their small size, red-crowned toadlets are carnivores.
+Red-crowned toadlets are carnivores.
 They eat small leaf litter invertebrates such as thrips, springtails, small ants and termites.
-The average red-crowned toadlet may eat six termites in one day!
+The average red-crowned toadlet may eat six termites in one day.

 Red-crowned toadlets are known to be prey items for snakes and bandicoots.

-Many birds and reptiles are unable to eat red-crowned toadlets because they are toxic!
-The red colouring of the toadlet is structural adaptation that acts as a warning signal to potential predators.
+Many birds and reptiles are unable to eat red-crowned toadlets because they are toxic to them.
+The red colouring of the toadlet is a structural adaptation that acts as a warning signal to potential predators.

 Red-crowned toadlets breed in spring and summer, usually after rain.